Who Will Pick Up Furniture for Free? UK Charities & How to Prepare

 Can I donate furniture without a fire safety label?

-How can I arrange a free furniture collection?
+How do I arrange a free furniture collection?

 Can I store furniture at HOLD before deciding to donate?